stiofanEimeid/the-online-cookbook/README.md

 Create a virtual environment that contains the project's dependencies, and keeps those dependencies separate from those of other projects.

 1. Activate Python's built in virtual environment using the command python -m .venv venv where the second instance of venv is the name of the virtual environment and thus serves as a placeholder in this instance.
 2. Activate the venv using the command ```.venv\Scripts\activate```.
 Note: Successful activation of the virtual environment is indicated by the presence of ```(env) $ ...``` in the terminal.
-Once finished working in the virtual environment, type in the command ```$ deactivate```
+Once finished working in the virtual environment, type in the command ```$ deactivate```.
 3. Pip may be upgraded with the command ```pip install --upgrade pip```.
 4. Install any required modules using the command ```pip install -r requirements.txt```.
+5. In your local IDE create a file called .flaskenv.
+Include the following:
+FLASK_APP=app.py
+FLASK_ENV=development
-5. Save config vars Secret Key and Mongo URI to venv.
+6. Save config vars Secret Key to .flask.env as environment variable.
+For guidance creating a secure secret key, please consult the [sessions documentation](https://flask.palletsprojects.com/en/1.0.x/quickstart/#sessions).
 7. Create a new database in MongoDB called 'the-online-cookbook'.
-Create three collections called reipes, users and products
-8. and structure them as follows:
+Create three collections called recipes, users and products and structure them as follows:
-9.

 Recipes